In this article, we examine the world of trade and the complexities of trading and management of products and services:

 Looking at how GDP encompasses the products produced within the country’s boundaries (local scale) and GNP focuses on products produced by enterprises owned by residents of that country (international scale).

 Most countries require import/export licenses to control the flow of products and services.
-I intend to
+I intend to dive deeper into understanding what affects trade between two countries.

 Some importing countries disagree with another country’s control of their currency fluctuation for the benefit of purchasing goods from their country.